 Is match required?
 No, but applicants are strongly encouraged to leverage support with cash and in kind match.

-This grant program is currently CLOSED.
-To view the previous grant round’s RFP, click here.
+This grant program is currently OPEN.
+To view the current RFP, click here.

 Grant Application Process

 The Chesapeake Bay Trust’s grant applications are all submitted through an online system.
+THE LINK TO THE ONLINE APPLICATION WILL BE AVAILABLE BY TUESDAY, APRIL 25, 2017.
 If you have questions regarding the application process, please contact this program’s grant manager, Abbi Huntzinger at 410-974-2941, ext.
 106.

 Grant Questions & Technical Support